jinhanxun/doppler-psv-pipeline/README.md

 It standardizes image scale, isolates the trace via user‑guided cropping, converts to grayscale, performs **vertical intensity averaging**, and detects cycle‑wise PSV using `scipy.signal.find_peaks`.
 Outputs include **annotated images** with detected PSV points and **CSV tables** with pixel coordinates, calibrated velocities, and per‑cycle summary statistics.

-> Paper/Methods blurb you provided is included below for convenience (you can also paste into your manuscript):
->
-> *We developed an automated Python pipeline to quantify peak systolic velocity (PSV) from Doppler ultrasound images.
-Each image was first rescaled to a uniform width, followed by user-guided cropping to isolate the spectral Doppler trace.
-The workflow then converted the region of interest to grayscale, performed vertical intensity averaging, and applied adaptive peak detection using the scipy.signal.find_peaks function.
-For each cardiac cycle, the algorithm identified the top-most bright pixel along the spectral envelope and converted it to physical velocity.
-The pipeline generated both visual and quantitative outputs: annotated images highlighting detected PSV points and structured CSV files containing pixel coordinates, calibrated PSV values, and cycle-wise summary statistics.
-Validation was performed by processing multiple independent batches of ultrasound images, confirming consistency and robustness of the automated measurements.
-Importantly, the pipeline requires only minimal user input (scale markers and cropping boundaries) and eliminates subjective bias in manual PSV estimation.
-A full description of algorithm design, validation procedures, and implementation details is provided in the Supplementary Methods.*

 ---

 ## ✨ Features